-The NRLC Registration Link is: https://nrlc.net/conference/102
+The NRLC Registration Link is: https://nrlc.net/conference/92

-When registering, you MUST choose an option in each of the sections, except you are choosing to attend the all-day session (St. John Emergency First Aid Session).
+When registering, you MUST choose an option in each of the sections, except you are choosing to attend either of the all-day open/closed sessions (Non-Violent Crisis Intervention for PRSD Employees only and St. John Emergency First Aid Session).
 Please tick the checkbox if you will be purchasing the lunch ticket.